SillyTavern/SillyTavern-Docs/Extras/extensions/XTTS.md

 3. Verify that the provider endpoint points to <http://localhost:8020> and "Available voices" shows a list of your voice samples.
 4. Pick any character and set a mapping between the voice sample and the character.
 If the characters list is empty, hit "Reload" a couple of times.
-5. Configure the rest of your TTS settings according to your preferences.
+5. Configure the rest of the TTS settings according to your preferences.

 ### You're all set now!